Sensity API (v2.38.1)

 Create a Forensic analysis task

-Create a Forensic analysis task to check the given document.
+Create a Forensic analysis task to check the given media file or document.

 Authorizations: